roseckyj/TerraTinker/web/public/docs/layers/node_graph.md

 Links connect inputs and outputs of nodes.
 They represent the flow of data between nodes.

 Links can be connected only between compatible inputs and outputs.
 For example, a `number` output can be connected to a `number` input, but not to a `boolean` input.
 Each data type is represented with different color.
-Different types of inputs and outputs are described in section about [variables](variables).
+Different types of inputs and outputs are described in section about [data types](data_types).

 Links must not form cycles.
 This means that a link cannot be created if it would create a cycle in the graph.
 For example, if `A` is connected to `B` and `B` is connected to `A`, then connecting `A` to `B` again would create a cycle.